Frequently asked questions

 *If you've recently taken delivery of a unit, please use the warranty registration link at the bottom of the page to complete your enrollment.

-How much do Scout campers cost?
+How much does a Scout camper cost?

 The price of your Scout will depend on the size of your unit, as well as the options you choose to include.
 Click on the links below to explore pricing, weight, customizations, and more feature details.